pawelrusak/react-note-app/README.md

 \* if the box is not checked, it means the work is in progress

+## Acknowledgments

+The following list contains acknowledgments for individuals and organizations who had a significant impact on the project:

+- Adam Romański - for the project idea and permission to publicly use it in my repository, as well as for allowing the use of their application design.

 ## License

 Licensed under the MIT License.
 See [LICENSE](./LICENSE) for more information.